Moat House, Willenhall

-The Leveson Manor House, contemporarily known as the Moat House, and also known as the Willenhall Moated Site, is a former manor house in the area of Willenhall in England.
-It was once a large building surrounded by a moat.
+The Moat House, also known as the Willenhall Moated Site, is a former manor house in the area of Willenhall in England.
+It was once a large building surrounded by a moat, and the Locksmiths' Quarter is scheduled to exist on the site by 2029.

 History

-A moat existed on the site during the Medieval period.
-Alongside a similar property in Wolverhampton, the Manor House was built during the 16th century by the Wolverhampton branch of the Leveson family, and it was the largest building in Willenhall by the 17th century.
-Listed as the Moat House, the building first appears in records in 1666 when it is owned by John Leveson and is listed as containing ten hearths.
+A moat existed on the site during the Medieval period, and it was fed from a series of springs linked to the Waddens Brook and the River Tame.
+Alongside a similar property in Wolverhampton, the Moat House was built during the 16th century by the Wolverhampton branch of the Leveson family, and it was the largest building in Willenhall by the 17th century.

+Also known as the Willenhall Moated Site, the building first appears in records in 1666 when it is owned by John Leveson and is listed as containing ten hearths.
 The last member of the Leveson family who owned the building died in 1752 and it was sold to Thomas Hincks in 1763.